qtt-alessandro/Machine-Learning-Projects-in-Python-/README.md

-# Machine-Learning-Projects-in-Python-
+# Python-Projects
-This folder contains some of the machine learning projects done during MSc in Data Science.
+This folder contains python projects that I collaborated on with my college colleagues during my master's degree in Data Science.